Sean Monaghan

-Sean Monaghan (born May 21, 1981) is an American professional boxer of Irish descent competing in the light-heavyweight division.
+Sean Monaghan (born May 21, 1981) is an American former professional boxer of Irish descent who competed in the light-heavyweight division from 2010 to 2019.

 Background

 Before he was a professional boxer, he had a job as a bricklayer.
 His parents are from County Meath, Ireland.

 Amateur career

 Monaghan had about 15 amateur fights.

 Before deciding to join the pro ranks, Monaghan competed in the 2009 New York Golden Gloves competition, losing at the final on points to Joe Smith Jr., at Madison Square Garden.

 Professional career

 Monaghan vs. Trigueno

 Monaghan made his professional debut in his hometown.
 He faced Simeon Trigueno.
 A body shot sent Trigueno down to a knee for an eight count.
 He beat the count but was dropped again by a straight right hand to the head and was saved by the bell to end the round.
 The ringside doctor put an end to the bout citing an injury.
 Monaghan was credited with a first-round TKO.